rallg/novelette/README.md

 GitHub repository `rallg/novelette` is the canonical repository for `novelette` document class, which will (eventually) be available in TeXlive and at CTAN, as package `novelette`.
 Uploads begin in August 2023.
-Expected completion in October.
+Expected completion in late October.

 CURRENTLY ALPHA TEST.